 The Bylaws of the League of Women Voters of Santa Cruz County includes, among others, articles about purpose and policy, membership, the Board of Directors, officers, financial administration, meetings and voting rights.

-Our Santa Cruz County League is one of three local Leagues in the Monterey Bay area.
-The others are:
+Our Santa Cruz County League is one of two local Leagues in the Monterey Bay area.
+The other one is:

 Our members are also members of: